Live Aid in Philly: An Oral History of that Crazy Day at JFK

-In their own words, superstars Tina Turner, Robert Plant and Jimmy Page and locals like Patti LaBelle, Pierre Robert, Stephen Starr and Robert Drake explain what it was like that crazy day 35 years ago.
+In their own words, superstars Tina Turner, Robert Plant and Jimmy Page and locals like Patti LaBelle, Pierre Robert, Stephen Starr and Robert Drake explain what it was like.

 It was July 13, 1985.
 Two months earlier, Philadelphia had made international news when it dropped a bomb on its own citizens.